TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/apiref.rst

-   archive format: one of ``zip``, ``tar``, ``gztar``, ``bztar``, ``xztar``, or ``ztar``. *root_dir* is a directory that will be the root directory of the archive; ie. we typically ``chdir`` into *root_dir* before  creating the archive.  *base_dir* is the directory where we start  archiving from; ie.
+   archive format: one of ``zip``, ``tar``, ``gztar``, ``bztar``, ``xztar``, or ``ztar``. *root_dir* is a directory that will be the root directory of the archive; ie. we typically ``chdir`` into *root_dir* before  creating the archive.  *base_dir* is the directory where we start  archiving kutoka; ie.
    *base_dir* will be the common prefix of all files and directories in the archive.  *root_dir* and *base_dir* both default to the current directory.
    Returns the name of the archive file.